Bjarnabofar/tictactoe/Design_report.md

 TicTacToe is the class that connects everything togehter.
 It makes the game start and keeps it running as long as needed.

 ##Coding rules
-All functions' start with lower case and every other word followed it a capital letter.
+All functions' start with lower case and every other word followed by a capital letter.
 All variables use the same naming rule as functions.
 Classes start with capital letter and otherwise the same rule as functions.
+When brackets are needed we put the first one in the same line as the code(on the right) and the other bracket is in an empty line at the bottom to the left.

 ##Coding methods
-We use TTD.
+We use TDD.
 Starting by making a test and see it fail.
 Then we code so that the test is successful and then we can commit or if appropriate refactor first.
-We make branch for every featus and work in pairs most of the time.
+We make branch for every feature and work in pairs most of the time.